The best road poems selected by Dr Oliver Tearle

 months, once he began on the poem itself he usually completed it in a

+single day.
 But poetry was not the only thing waking in Thomas in those summer

 months as the war began.
 Late in August, walking with Frost through the

-a sky of dark rough horizontal masses in N.W. with a 1/3 moon
+afternoon into the night, Thomas jotted in his notebook: a sky of dark rough horizontal masses in N.W. with a 1/3 moon

 bright and almost orange low down clear of cloud and I thought of men